 "Finally, vandals are the most destructive and dangerous of all the outlaws.
 They find a elite houses and raze it completely.
 The residents of the elite house will be forced to emigrate or find another place to live.
+You can worship Dionysus to prevent unrest from developing in your city.

 "Once one of these disgruntled citizens or outlaws hits the street, the only thing that can stop him is a nobleman from an elite house who will defend his home and person or a watchman from a Watchpost."